-First, clean and dry all appliances thoroughly before packing.
+Clean and thoroughly dry each appliance before packing it.
 Make sure you remove any parts that are loose, such as the glass tray from inside the microwave.Continue to 3 of 9 below.

 03 of 09

-Separate all loose/removable parts from each appliance, such as a microwave tray or blender blades, need to be handled according to their fragility.
-If there are any instructions on how to reassemble, write them out on a piece of paper and attach to the part before wrapping.Continue to 4 of 9 below.
+Separate all loose/removable parts from each appliance, such as a microwave tray or blender blades.
+These need to be handled according to their fragility.
+If there are any instructions on how to reassemble the appliance, write them out on a piece of paper and attach the paper to the part before wrapping it.Continue to 4 of 9 below.

 04 of 09